okfde/blog.fragdenstaat.de/_posts/2017/2017-07-17-lobby-documents.md

 <h3>Similar campaign in other countries</h3>

-With the prospected change in transparency concerning the decision-making-process, Germany might actually be one of the more transparent states in Europe for once.
+With the prospected change in transparency concerning the decision-making process, Germany might actually be one of the more transparent states in Europe for once.
 As the <a href="https://www.access-info.org/decision-making-transparency">campaign on decision-making transparency by Access Info shows</a>, most critical information concerning decision-making in Europe is still not public.

 With the success of our campaign, we believe that we have found a strong tool to use freedom of information laws in campaigns to open up the government.
 Access Info has <a href="https://www.access-info.org/article/29101">used a similar method</a> to try to get the EU commissioners’ expenses published.